-Genital herpes is a common sexually transmitted infection that can cause sores to develop on the genitals.
-Some people have genital herpes without any symptoms.
+Genital herpes is a sexually transmitted infection (STI) that can cause sores to develop on the genitals.

 This article gives an overview of genital herpes, including its symptoms, causes, treatments, and complications.

 People can contract this sexually transmitted infection (STI) through vaginal, anal, and oral sex.